Katreau/Discord-Account-Generator/README.md

 # Discord Account Generator
-This script is designed to generate Discord accounts automatically.
-It uses a set of predefined parameters to create accounts with random usernames, emails, and passwords.
-The script does not require an API key for solving captchas, as it handles captcha solving internally.
-Please note that using this script may violate Discord's Terms of Service, and you should proceed with caution and responsibility.
+This script generates Discord accounts automatically with random usernames, emails, and passwords, handling captcha solving internally without an API key.
+Use at your own risk, as it may violate Discord's Terms of Service.
 ---
 For start the script, please start the <code>install.bat</code> OR do <code>pip install -r requirements.txt</code> and do <code>python script.py</code>